awslabs/mountpoint-s3/README.md

 To create a new filesystem, implement the trait `Filesystem`.
 All methods have default implementations that do nothing, so if you implement no method at all, you still get a mountable filesystem that does nothing.

-To actually mount the filesystem, pass an object that implements `Filesystem` and the path of the mountpoint to the `mount` function.
+To actually mount the filesystem, pass an object that implements `Filesystem` and the path of an (existing) mountpoint to the `mount` function. `mount` will not return until the filesystem is unmounted.

+To mount a filesystem and keep running other code, use `spawn_mount` instead of `mount`. `spawn_mount` spawns a background task to handle filesystem operations while the filesystem is mounted.
+It returns a handle that should be stored to reference the mounted filesystem.
+If the handle is dropped, the filesystem is unmounted.

-To unmount the filesystem, call `unmount` on the handle the `mount` function returned, or use any unmount/eject method of your OS.
+To unmount a filesystem, use any arbitrary unmount/eject method of your OS.

 See the examples directory for some basic examples.